davepeck/game-of-go/README.md

 ### What's the current status?

-I haven't really touched this in years, but it is still hosted at https://go.davepeck.dev/ and thousands of new games are played there monthly.
+Except for the May 2026 update to keep the thing running, I haven't really touched this in years.
+It is still hosted at https://go.davepeck.dev/ and thousands of new games are played there monthly.

 If I _were_ going to spend time on it, I'd say that this is its mission: